 We are pleased that the FY 26 Executive Budget extends funding for the Mental Health Continuum for one more year, ensuring it can continue through June 2026.
 However, when it comes to mental health services, continuity of care is essential.
 Baselined funding would allow the three city agencies leading this program to develop a long-term plan to make the Mental Health Continuum as effective as possible while also assuring students, families, and school communities that this program will continue to be here for them in future years.
 We appreciate the instrumental role the Council has played over the years in securing funding for the Mental Health Continuum and making this vital initiative a reality.
-We urge the Council to work with the Administration to ensure the adopted FY 2026 budget baselines \$5M (NYCPS: \$787K, H+H: \$3.74M, DOHMH: \$472K) to sustain the Mental Health Continuum long term so that students can continue to receive the mental health support they need to learn.
+While we are relieved the Mental Health Continuum will continue next year, we urge the Council to work with the Administration to ensure the adopted FY 2026 budget baselines \$55M (NYCPS: \$787K, H+H: \$3.74M, DOHMH: \$472K) to sustain the Mental Health Continuum long term so that students can continue to receive the mental health support they need to learn.